tdiam/portfolio/content/tags/skills/scraping.md

 level: Advanced
 ---

-Vue is a JS framework.
+Scraping is a technique used to extract data from websites by automating the retrieval and parsing of HTML content.